Where are we and which areas do we cover?

 All teachers have ongoing professional development in special education and many have an additional qualification in a particular area of special need.
 In recent staff training days, we have focused on young people with layered needs, PDA, Multi-sensory impairment, PTSD, epilepsy and the education of children diagnosed with acute anxiety.
 We have considerable expertise in the care and education of young people with hemiplegia and those who have brain tumours and we continually update our knowledge.

 All our TAs attend the same training as the teaching staff.
 We employ assistants with relevant experience who hold NVQ qualifications from Level 2 to level 4.

 Our therapist team are all HCPC registered and belong to their individual professional bodies.

 How can you contact us for further information?

-If you think the school would be a good fit for your child, please download an admissions form, and send it to us along with your child’s EHCP, and any other supporting documentation.
+If you think the school would be a good fit for your child, please discuss with your SEND Case Officer and contact us to attend an Open Morning.

 It is important that you notify your Local Authority at this stage because we can only formally offer a place where we have been consulted by the Local Authority.